nxp-imx/meta-nxp-connectivity/README.md

 After executing the above command, the chip-tool executable files will be found in ${MY_Matter_Apps}/out/imx8mm/imx-chip-tool/.

 An official Matter document explaining how to use chip-tool as a Matter controller can be found [here](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/chip_tool_guide.md).

+A document explaining how to use Matter applications on the i.MX MPU platform can be found in the [NXP Matter binaries guide](docs/guides/nxp_mpu_matter_binaries.md).

+<a name="Security-configuration-for-Matter"></a>

 # Security configuration for Matter